-Best Alzheimer’s Specialist San Diego – Dr. Jason Shumard, D.C.
+Best Alzheimer’s Doctor San Diego – Dr. Jason Shumard, D.C.

 Citicoline is a nucleotide found naturally in every cell in the body and increases a brain chemical called phosphatidylcholine.
 Citicoline was originally developed in Japan as a pharmaceutical to treat stroke and is used as a prescription medicine in Europe for circulation problems involving the brain and, in the U.S., it is sold as a dietary supplement.
 Phospholipids such as phosphatidylcholine are important building blocks of cell membranes and disorders of phospholipids are well known as a pathologic process in Alzheimer’s Disease (AD).